smartboxgroup/smartbox-skeleton/docs/pages/_introduction/0setupguide.md

 sudo touch /etc/rabbitmq/rabbitmq.config
 echo "[{rabbit, [{loopback_users, []}]}]." | sudo tee /etc/rabbitmq/rabbitmq.config
 echo -e "\n127.0.0.1	rabbitmq.local" | sudo tee -a /etc/hosts
 ```

 ### Adding Workers with Supervisor

-#### Install Supervisor on Ubuntu
+Install Supervisor on Ubuntu:

 ```bash
 sudo apt-get install supervisor
 ```

-#### Create a worker configuration
+#### Create a worker configuration:

-To create a consumer that will be controlled by supervisord, we can add a .conf file to the supervisor configurations directory.
+To create a consumer that will be controlled by Supervisor, we can add a .conf file to the supervisor configurations directory.
 For example:

     /etc/supervisor/conf.d/SuperHardWorker.conf